BarbzCodez/BarbzCodez/README.md

 ## Instructions

-Now that you have all the prerequisites, lets begin!
+Now that you have everything, lets begin!

 ### Making a Repository